-Tummy Tuck (Abdominoplasty)
+Tummy Tuck (Abdominoplasty) For Men

-The surgeon will also perform a physical examination to measure the extent of excess fat and the degree of loose skin in your abdominal region.
+Your surgeon will also perform a physical examination to measure the extent of excess fat and the degree of loose skin in your abdominal region.

 It is likely your surgeon will ask you to stop taking certain medications including aspirin, non-steroidal anti-inflammatory drugs (NSAID) and blood thinners, all of which can increase bleeding risk.

 The skin will be separated from the abdominal wall exposing the abdominal muscles (rectus muscles).
-These muscles may have been pushed apart by previous pregnancies.
-The rectus muscles will be stitched back into position, tightening the muscles and reducing the waistline.
+To tighten the muscles and reduce the waistline the rectus muscles will then be stitched back into their new position.

 After the muscles have been repositioned and tightened, excess skin will be removed.
-The remaining skin will be re-draped over the abdominal area and stitched into place.
+The remaining skin will be placed over the abdominal area and stitched into place, improving the overall appearance and tautness of the region.
 The belly button will then be brought out through the skin in its new location.

 Contact Us Today